 Diwala is a Norwegian, New York, and Ugandan based technology company (www.diwala.io) born from a U.N.
 Women hackathon in Norway, that provides a digital platform backed by blockchain technology.
 The Skill Provider platform allows institutions, trainers, or skill providers to safely and quickly issue digital certificates to their graduates; employers to quickly verify these certificates online, and graduates to easily access their verifiable certificates online anywhere at any time whether or not they have smartphones.

-A digital certificate, or in the technical world called verifiable credential (VC), is not the usually scanned copy of papers received from the university.
+A digital certificate, or in the technical world called a verifiable credential (VC), is not the usually scanned copy of papers received from the university.

 It is a digital proof of your visual certificate, and it contains data that follows wherever the certificate is shared.
 Data such as who issued the certificate, for what, at what time, and to whom.